tlstommy/farmable-ancient-seeds/README.md

 1. Download the .zip file from the [versions](tbd) section on Modrinth or from the [Github releases channel](https://github.com/tlstommy/farmable-ancient-seeds/releases).
 2. Place the .zip file into the `datapacks` folder of your world.

+## Issues & Suggestions
+If you encounter any issues or have any suggestions, please submit them through the [Github Issues](https://github.com/tlstommy/farmable-ancient-seeds/issues) page.
+Your feedback is greatly appreciated!